KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 They need to be created and have their memory *manually* allocated, and then we can copy our constant data into the allocated memory.
 This data can then be plugged into the draw calls, so that it can finally be used in our shader computations.

-**Note:** *The library [Vulkan Memory Allocator (VMA)](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) is extremely good for handling a lot of the common pitfalls that come with handling your Vulkan memory without removing the control that you would otherwise have with native Vulkan.*
+**Note:** *The library [Vulkan Memory Allocator (VMA)](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) is extremely good for handling a lot of the common pitfalls that come with managing your Vulkan memory, without removing the control that you would otherwise have with native Vulkan.*

 The following links are useful for learning how to create a Vulkan buffer in your application: